thatvirdiguy/thatvirdiguy.github.io/_posts/2022-02-16-hack-the-box:-lame.md

 Nmap done: 1 IP address (1 host up) scanned in 83.22 seconds
 ```

-——that told me I have port 21 (FTP), port 22 (SSH), port 139 (NetBIOS), and port 445 (SMB) to work with.
+—that told me I have port 21 (FTP), port 22 (SSH), port 139 (NetBIOS), and port 445 (SMB) to work with.
 Anonymous login is allowed for FTP, so my first instinct was to use that and see if it gets us somewhere.

 ```